-Knowledge and technology transfer (KTT) encompasses a broad range of activities that support mutually beneficial collaborations between universities, industry and the public sector.
-In practice, KTT translates into scientific exchange through publications, posters and talks at meetings on one side (see also Events and Education), and in precompetitive or competitive research in collaboration with industry on the other side.
+Knowledge and technology transfer (KTT).
+This term encompasses a broad range of activities that support mutually beneficial collaborations between universities, industry and the public sector.
+In practice, KTT translates into scientific exchange through publications, posters and talks at meetings on one side, and in precompetitive or competitive research in collaboration with industry on the other side.

 - Participation as consortium member in the bench2biz workshop initiative for aspiring academic entrepreneurs

 Gender equality.
 The NCCR TransCure not only aimed to perform excellence in research but also to offer equal career opportunities for all researchers.
 During its lifetime, the network continued to work on improving and maintaining equality at all levels, especially by implementing measures that enables us to increase the number of women working in the field of membrane transport.